ahmed1842005/Azkar-Morning-App/README.md

- Morning Azkar Web Application
+Azkar Web Application

-A simple and interactive Islamic Morning Azkar web application built using HTML, CSS, and JavaScript.
+A simple and interactive Islamic Azkar web application built using HTML, CSS, and JavaScript.

 This project provides a clean and user-friendly interface for reading and completing daily morning adhkar with interactive counters.
 Each dhikr includes a counter that decreases with every click until completion.
 Once all adhkar are completed, a congratulatory message appears.